Jimdo/aws-health-exporter/README.md

 ### Credentials
 The `aws-health-exporter` requires AWS credentials to access the AWS Health API.
 For example you can pass them via env vars using `-e AWS_ACCESS_KEY_ID=${AWS_ACCESS_KEY_ID} -e AWS_SECRET_ACCESS_KEY=${AWS_SECRET_ACCESS_KEY}` options.

-_Note that in order to scrape the AWS Health API your AWS account has to have a Business or Enterprise support plan.
-See the [official documentation](http://docs.aws.amazon.com/health/latest/ug/what-is-aws-health.html) for details._